kenilpatepy/Material-You-Apps/README.md

 ---

 ## 🧋 Post List
-I didn't expect the list to get so much stars QwQ, I might take a lot of time to update this list, lots of personal stuff right now. and the fact i wanna add as much as possibe! as for design: im not very good with markdown or HTML.
+I didn't expect the list to get so much stars OwO, I might take a lot of time to update this list, lots of personal stuff right now. and the fact i wanna add as much as possibe! as for design: im not very good with markdown or HTML.
 I mean, i know the basics, isn't that enough?! hopefully i can make it look pretty good!

 ### 💖 Special thanks to these Sources
+#### i can't ensure this list to be 100% correct. however, if there is a mistake (Lest be honest, there definitely is.) feel free to inform me!

-- 😼 [Nyas1's List](https://github.com/nyas1/Material-You-app-list) A Amazing material you apps list, it was the inspiration of my list uwu!
+- 😼 [Nyas1's List](https://github.com/nyas1/Material-You-app-list) An Amazing material you apps list, it was the inspiration of my list uwu!
 - 🙂 [Misaka's List](https://github.com/misaka-13766/Material-You-App-Repository) Another great list with many apps, a very useful source for apps!
-- 🤖 Reddit posts i made: [1](https://www.reddit.com/r/androidapps/comments/12pu8pu/i_made_a_github_list_of_the_material_you_apps_i/), [2](https://www.reddit.com/r/Android/comments/12pu3x3/i_made_a_github_list_of_all_the_material_you_apps/) Big thanks to all the people who replied!
+- 🤖 Reddit posts i made: [1](https://www.reddit.com/r/androidapps/comments/12pu8pu/i_made_a_github_list_of_the_material_you_apps_i/), [2](https://www.reddit.com/r/Android/comments/12pu3x3/i_made_a_github_list_of_all_the_material_you_apps/) [3](https://www.reddit.com/r/redditsync/comments/14lkhnz/this_revanced_patch_makes_sync_work_after_api/), Big thanks to all the people who replied!

 ### 📌 Roadmap
 #### You can view the project roadmap [here!](https://github.com/users/TeaEndsAcronyms/projects/2)
 #### 🤳 Phone used: [Nothing Phone (1)](https://us.nothing.tech/pages/phone-1)

 ---